Lisius96/AMDRiccardiProject/README.md

 # AMDRiccardiProject

-The link for the colab notebook is contained within the "AMD Riccardi Project" file.
+The link for the colab notebook is contained within the "ProgettoAMDRiccardi" file.